okeeffed/dennisokeeffe-blog/content/blog/2020-11-07-nextjs-10-with-stripe.md

 Checking out the first option with **Donation with Checkout**.

-The code for the how this page works can be found at `pages/donate-with-checkout.tsx`.
+The code for how this page works can be found at `pages/donate-with-checkout.tsx`.

 ```ts
 import { NextPage } from "next"